-To capture a range of retrieval and reasoning challenges, tasks vary along two primary axes: \textbf{context length}, ranging from short excerpts to document-level inputs, and \textbf{context modality}, including plain text, tables, charts, and mixed formats.
-Questions are formulated in open-ended, binary (yes/no, true/false), and multiple-choice formats depending on the task.
+To capture a range of retrieval and reasoning challenges, tasks vary along two axes: \textbf{context length}, ranging from short excerpts to document-level inputs, and \textbf{context modality}, including plain text, tables, charts, and mixed formats.
+Questions are formulated as open-ended, binary (Yes/No, True/False), or multiple-choice depending on the task.